Prehistory of Anatolia: Paleolithic

 In 2014, a stone tool was found in the Gediz River that was securely dated to 1.2 million years ago.
-Evidence of paleolithic (prehistory 500,000–10,000 BC) habitation include the Yarimburgaz Cave (Istanbul), Karain Cave (Antalya), and the Okuzini, Beldibi and Belbasi, Kumbucagi and Kadiini caves in adjacent areas.
+Evidence of Paleolithic (prehistory 500,000–10,000 BC) habitation include the Yarimburgaz Cave (Istanbul), Karain Cave (Antalya), and the Okuzini, Beldibi and Belbasi, Kumbucagi and Kadiini caves in adjacent areas.
 Examples of paleolithic humans can be found in the Museum of Anatolian Civilizations (Ankara), in the Archaeological Museum in Antalya, and in other Turkish institutions.

 Evidence of fruit and of animal bones has been found at Yarimburgaz.
 The caves of the Mediterranean region contain murals.
 Original claims (1975) of 250,000-year-old, Middle Pleistocene, Homo sapiens footprints at Kula and Karain Caves are now considered erroneous and have been revised to the Late Pleistocene era.

 Mesolithic

-Remains of a mesolithic culture in Anatolia can be found along the Mediterranean coast and also in Thrace and the western Black Sea area.
+Remains of a Mesolithic culture in Anatolia can be found along the Mediterranean coast and also in Thrace and the western Black Sea area.
 Mesolithic remains have been located in the same caves as the paleolithic artefacts and drawings.
 Additional findings come from the Sarklimagara cave in Gaziantep, the Baradiz cave (Burdur), as well as the cemeteries and open air settlements at Sogut Tarlasi, Biris (Bozova) and Urfa.

 Neolithic

 Because of its strategic location at the intersection of Asia and Europe, Anatolia has been the center of several civilizations since prehistoric times.
 The Anatolian hypothesis, first developed by British archaeologist Colin Renfrew in 1987, proposes that the dispersal of Proto-Indo-Europeans originated in Neolithic Anatolia.
 It is the main competitor to the Kurgan hypothesis, or steppe theory, the more favoured view academically.
-Neolithic settlements include Çatalhöyük, Çayönü, Nevali Cori, Aşıklı Höyük, Boncuklu Höyük, Hacilar, Göbekli Tepe, Norşuntepe, Kosk, and Mersin.
+Neolithic settlements include Çatalhöyük, Çayönü, Nevali Cori, Aşıklı Höyük, Boncuklu Höyük, Hacilar, Göbekli Tepe, Karahan Tepe, Norşuntepe, Kosk, and Mersin.

 Çatalhöyük (Central Turkey) is considered the most advanced of these, and Çayönü in the east the oldest (c.
 7250–6750 BC).
 We have a good idea of the town layout at Çayönü, based on a central square with buildings constructed of stone and mud.
 Archeological finds include farming tools that suggest both crops and animal husbandry as well as domestication of the dog.
 Religion is represented by figurines of Cybele, the mother goddess.
 Hacilar (Western Turkey) followed Çayönü, and has been dated to 7040 BC.